telecomcraft/homelabs/docs/labs/networks/vyos/initial-vyos-configuration-best-practices.md

 - VyOS
 ---

-# Initial VyOS Configuration Best Practices
+# Initial VyOS Configuration Best Practices [DRAFT]

 After installing VyOS in a VM, we’re ready to perform the initial configuration.